vaishavs/Functional-Programming-CPP/04_Boost.Range/02_extend_ds.md

 3. Extending a custom adaptor

-Let's see how to extend a custom data structure.
+In this module, we will see how to extend a custom data structure.

 # Extending a custom container